Introduction

 3. Feedback - Results are reported immediately (pass/fail, metrics, logs).

-The faster this loop runs, the faster you can fix problems and ship features.
+The faster this loop runs, the quicker you can fix problems and ship features.

 Why Speed Matters